syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/realtime-editing-signalR.md

 # Realtime editing with SignalR

-The richtexteditor allows, two or more users can edit the same editor by using SignalR services.
-Which will update the editor value real-time, when loading it in multiple pages.
+The Rich Text Editor allows, two or more users can edit the same editor by using [SignalR](https://docs.microsoft.com/en-us/aspnet/core/tutorials/signalr?view=aspnetcore-6.0&tabs=visual-studio) services.
+Which will update the editor value in real-time, when loading it on multiple pages.
+In the below example create the `SignalR HubConnectionBuilder` in the `OnInitializedAsync` method and the editor updated value send to the SignalR message in the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorEvents.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorEvents_ValueChange) event.

 {% tabs %}
 {% highlight razor %}